Bulk Reconstruction of Scalar Excitations in Flat$_3$/CCFT$_2$ and the Flat Limit from (A)dS$_3$/CFT$_2$: Introduction

 The flat space holography program aims to establish a holographic duality between gravity in asymptotically flat spacetime and a lower-dimensional field theory.
 The holographic principle \cite{tHooft:1993dmi,Susskind:1994vu} suggests that gravity within a specific spacetime region can be described on a lower-dimensional boundary.
 Extending this concept beyond the well-known AdS/CFT correspondence \cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj} to asymptotically flat spacetimes is one of the significant areas of current research.
 Asymptotically flat spacetimes offer realistic models for a wide range of physical processes in our universe, from local phenomena to astrophysical scales.
 The asymptotic symmetries that preserve the boundary structure of these spacetimes form the BMS group \cite{Bondi:1962px,Sachs:1962wk}, an infinite-dimensional extension of the Poincaré group that includes supertranslations.

-There are two approaches to flat holography for arbitrary dimensions.
-The first is the Flat/Carrollian CFT (CCFT, also known as BMS field theory) correspondence \cite{Barnich:2010eb,Bagchi:2010zz}, where the field theory resides on the asymptotic boundary (null infinity), one dimension lower and including the time direction, following the typical codimension-one holographic duality.
+There are mainly two approaches to flat holography for arbitrary dimensions.\footnote{ Additionally, an alternative perspective on flat space holography, discussed in \cite{Ogawa:2022fhy}, is presented through wedge holography.} The first is the Flat/Carrollian CFT (CCFT, also known as BMS field theory) correspondence \cite{Barnich:2010eb,Bagchi:2010zz,Fareghbal:2013ifa}, where the field theory resides on the asymptotic boundary (null infinity), one dimension lower and including the time direction, following the typical codimension-one holographic duality.
 The second approach is celestial holography \cite{Pasterski:2016qvg,Pasterski:2017kqt}, where CFTs exist in a space two dimensions lower and without a time direction.
 Gravitational S-matrix elements, when expressed in a boost eigenstate basis, resemble conformal correlation functions.
 The relationship between these two approaches has been gradually evolving \cite{Donnay:2022wvx,Donnay:2022aba,Bagchi:2022emh,Bagchi:2023fbj}.

 The main advantage of the celestial paradigm is its ability to apply various powerful CFT techniques easily.
 However, the Flat/CCFT approach introduces new challenges not commonly found in AdS/CFT correspondence.
 One challenge is the null boundary, which defines the field theory in a Newtonian geometry with one null direction, leading to many unusual Carrollian behaviors \cite{bacry1968possible,bergshoeff2014dynamics,Duval:2014uoa}.
 Another challenge is the radiative flux passing through the null boundary in higher-dimensional cases \cite{Trautman:1958zdi,Wald:1999wa}, leading to the fact that the gravitational charges at null infinity are generically non-conserved, which indicates potentially additional sources in the dual field theory \cite{Donnay:2022aba}.